 Currently, Dr. Wahl is an assistant attending dentist at the General Practice Residency Program at Christiana Care Health System in Wilmington.
 He has also taught at the University of Pennsylvania School of Dental Medicine and the Temple University School of Dental Medicine.
 He has published two books, a book chapter, and many articles in medical and dental journals.

-When Dr. Mike saw Tina for the first time in 2000 the night they met, it was love at first sight – at least for Dr. Mike!
 Dr. Michael likes to practice, teach, research, and write about dentistry.
 In addition, he enjoys racquetball, reading American history, and spending time with his family.

 Click here to view Dr. Mike's cv.